Robydoidao2006/ClickyGame/README.md

 - If you haven't already, here is the link to the official react website. https://reactjs.org/

 ## How to Run the Game Localy
-1)Clone / Download the repository.
+- Clone / Download the repository.
-2)Unzip the file.
+- Unzip the file.
-3)Open your command line
+- Open your command line
-4)Cd to the directory
+- Cd to the directory
-5)In the command line do "yarn install" wait...
+- In the command line do "yarn install" wait...
-6)Then do "yarn start".
+- Then do "yarn start".
-  - Your default browser should open and load the Game automatically.
+ #Your default browser should open and load the Game automatically.
-  - If not, just open the browser and type "http://localhost:3000/"
+ #If not, just open the browser and type "http://localhost:3000/"

 ## Folder Structure